Requirements

 Advanced Placement and International Baccalaureate

 For information on credit for International Baccalaureate tests, please see the department.
 No credit is given for Advanced Placement.
-In order to receive credit for International Baccalaureate work, students must have their scores officially reported to the Office of the Registrar by the end of their sophomore year at Bowdoin.
+To receive credit for International Baccalaureate work, students must have their scores officially reported to the Office of the Registrar by the end of their sophomore year at Bowdoin.

 This is an excerpt from the official Bowdoin College Catalogue and Academic Handbook.
 View the Catalogue